B.Sc. Hons. with Distinction (Queen’s), M.Sc., Ph.D. (Western)

 Previously, I have worked in a variety of mental health and behavioural medicine/health psychology settings working individuals ages 0 to 85, including Vanier Children’s Services, the Child and Parent Resource Institute, London Health Sciences Centre, and St. Joseph’s Health Care London.
 Most recently, I completed my Predoctoral Internship in Clinical Psychology (Child and Family Track) at Hamilton Health Sciences.

-I currently am involved in teaching clinical psychology graduate students psychological assessment methods and supervising teams who are conducting assessments at the uWaterloo Centre for Mental Health Research.
+I currently am involved in teaching clinical psychology graduate students psychological assessment methods and supervising students providing assessment and psychotherapy services at the uWaterloo Centre for Mental Health Research.

 I also work in private practice in the community, where I conduct psychological assessments and psychotherapy with children, adolescents, and adults.
 Clinically, I incorporate several theoretical perspectives including Cognitive Behavioural Therapy, Dialectical Behaviour Therapy, Developmental Psychopathology, Attachment/Relational Theory, and Family Systems Approaches.

 My primary research interest is exploring the role of cognition and life stress in depression.
 My master’s thesis examined self-schema organization as a predictor of cognitive reactivity to a laboratory-based mood induction.
 My dissertation work examined the effect of interpretive biases on the generation of life stress in the context of depression.
 Other research interests include exploring diathesis-stress and stress generation models of depression using self-schema organization as a cognitive vulnerability factor, the influence of social support on the adversity, stress, and depression relationship, and the developmental origins of cognitive vulnerability to depression.
 I am also interested in the impact of early relationships with caregivers (i.e., attachment styles) and childhood trauma, and how these influence the subsequent experience of life stress and internalizing difficulties.